divsinghal/Claimless/README.md

 A fee could be charged to verify an insurance providers credibility.

-A method to monitor and possible ban insurance providers if the create NCB tokens but do not except them.
+A method to monitor and possibly ban insurance providers if they create NCB tokens but do not except them.

 #### Possible Expansion